JacquesCarette/Drasil/code/stable/dblpend/SRS/mdBook/src/SecGDs.md

 The angular velocity ω₁ and rod length L₁ combine with the direction vector to form the complete velocity vector.

-The geometric product preserves both magnitude and geometric orientation
+The geometric product preserves both magnitude and geometric orientation.

 Unlike traditional component-wise vector addition, this geometric product maintains the intrinsic geometric structure.